crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/crowdsec_tour.md

 sudo cscli decisions list
 ```

 If you just deployed CrowdSec, the list might be empty, but don't worry, it simply means you haven't yet been attacked, congrats!
+Adding `-a` flag will as well list the decisions you received from the [community blocklist]({{TBD}}).

 Check [decisions](../user_guides/decisions_management.md) management for more !

 <details>
   <summary>Listing decisions example</summary>